 Now we come to the most feared part of the exam: the critical tools and techniques of Quantitative Analysis and a few other processes.
 Aspirants are fearful of these concepts, such as Monte Carlo Simulation, Latin Hypercube Simulation, Analytic Hierarchy Process, Failure Modes, and Effects Analysis, Sensitivity Analysis, Tornado Diagram, and Bowtie Diagrams.

-You should understand these tools and techniques, and how they add value to the process and any calculations that these techniques might require.
+You should understand these tools and techniques, how they add value to the process, and any calculations that these techniques might require.
 If you understand these techniques, you should be fine in the exam.
 I found the Practice Standard for Risk Management has a very difficult language to understand and so I used YouTube to understand these concepts.

 I used the following study materials:

 - Risk Management Professional: Prep for the PMI-RMP by Fahad Saadah

 - Risk Management Professional (PMI-RMP) by iCollege Certifications

 - PMBOK 5.0 from the PMI website

 - My notes as I went along